streamlink/streamlink/docs/cli.rst

 Configuration file
 ------------------

-Writing the command line arguments everytime is painful, that's why Livestreamer is capable of reading arguments from a file instead, a sort of configuration file.
+Writing the command line arguments every time is painful, that's why Livestreamer is capable of reading arguments from a file instead, a sort of configuration file.
-Livestreamer will look for this file in different locations depending on platform:
+Livestreamer will look for this file in different locations depending on your platform:

 **Unix-like OSs**
   ``~/.livestreamerrc``